 For instance, say you want to drive more traffic to your site.

-You can filter your list of search results by Unique Visitor Growth to see the list of the fastest growing sites relating to shoes.
+You can filter your list of search results by Daily Time on Site to see the list of high user engagement sites relating to shoes.

 However, you’ll probably also only want to look at those best in class sites who have a high Alexa Rank.
 Set your filters to what you consider relevant ranges and click Update Results.

-Now you have a targeted list of sites that meet your criteria: high Alexa Rank and unique visitor growth (in this case, between 0%-50%).
+Now you have a targeted list of sites that meet your criteria: high Alexa Rank and time on site growth (in this case, between 01:00 to 05:00).

-Pro Tip: Filtering by multiple criteria, like Alexa Rank AND Unique Visitor Growth, can help narrow the results to the sites that are most meaningful to your pursuits.
+Pro Tip: Filtering by multiple criteria, like Alexa Rank AND Time on Site, can help narrow the results to the sites that are most meaningful to your pursuits.

 You can add additional filters to this list, but let’s review how you might use the information here to drive more traffic.

-We see that drmartens.com is performing well.
-It ranks in the top 25,000 of sites globally and has grown its unique visitors 46% over the last 90 days.
+We see that dsw.com is performing well.
+It ranks in the top 5,000 of sites globally and has a time on site over 3 minutes over the last 90 days.
 So what is working for them?

-You can learn from drmartens.com strategy by clicking on the site link to view drmartens.com's Site Overview page.
+You can learn from dsw.com's strategy by clicking on the site link to view Site Overview page for dsw.com.
 Here you can preview the site’s engagement metrics, top keywords from search engines, and more.

-For example, in the graph below we see that Dr. Martens is getting 58.41% of traffic from search.
-We can infer from this that Dr. Martens is probably focusing a lot of resources on SEO and seeing results.
+For example, in the graph below we see that DSW is getting 40.27% of traffic from search.
+We can infer from this that DSW is probably focusing a lot of resources on SEO and seeing results.
 You might consider running an Alexa Site Audit on coolshoes.com to identify areas where your site can be optimized to drive more search traffic as well.

 This is just one example.
 Investigate high performing sites individually and think about what they are doing right.
 Then consider how you might apply some of their successful strategies to your own.